-The forms above are generally used if the property has been inspected in person.
+The forms above are always used if when an interior inspection of the property is required.

-These following two forms are for when the property is only inspected from the exterior; what they call an “Exterior Only” appraisal.
+The following two forms are for when the property is only inspected from the exterior, called an “Exterior Only” appraisal.

-These are however both still considered appraisal forms for residential properties.
+These are however both still considered appraisal forms for conventional loans on residential properties.

-The 1075 is basically the same as the 1073 form for condominiums but like the 2055 above, is for exterior-only inspections.
+The 1075 appraisal form is similar to the 1073 form for individual condo units, but like the 2055 above, it is for exterior-only inspections.